andrii-kl/cached_token_info_oracle/README.md

 ## Road Map

---> 1. MVP Solution.
+1. MVP Solution.
 Getting price data for btc/eth tokens from the 1 source (coingeko).
 Store data only in the runtime custom cash.
+(Current)
 2. Add ability to configur list of tokens, coingeko keys, time intervals in the config file.
 Add unit tests.
 3. Add light weight DB to stor data and provide historical price data.
 4. Add ability to work with multiple proxies to bypass request limits.
 5. Integrate more data sources